SAFETAG/SAFETAG/content/guides/network_access/approach.md

-  * Determine the security on the wireless access point (WAP)
+  * Determine the security of the wireless access point (WAP).
-  * Gain access to the WAP by cracking the password/key, or spoofing your device.
+  * Gain client access to the WAP.
-  * Gaining access to the WAP's administration interface by cracking the password/key or using known device vulnerabilities.
+  * Gain administrative access to the WAP.